'The past is never dead...'

 but somewhat of a distraction from getting on with the plot.

 A number of people have asked me if there’s going to be a sequel to The Cheesemaker’s House.
 If I had unlimited time, the answer would certainly be yes; I know exactly what happens to Alice and Owen next and I would like to share it.

-I’m also pondering whether to revisit an earlier manuscript about a single father who turns his back on life in the City to bring up his daughter in a house made from a railway carriage on the beach at Pagham near Bognor.
-As I become more established as a Chichester writer I am often asked why I don’t set my stories more locally so if I can re-work this one to my satisfaction then perhaps I will.
+I’m also pondering a complete re-write of an earlier manuscript about a single father who turns his back on life in the City to bring up his daughter in a house made from a railway carriage on the beach at Pagham near Bognor.
+By giving him a new love interest and drawing on the legends of the ancient yew forest at Kingley Vale I think I now have a really dramatic story.

 Website designed by Aimee Bell on behalf of Matador